Engineering Practices

 Acknowledgements

 A big thank you to the current Experiments team for making huge improvements in democratizing experiment analysis.
-In particular, thanks to the original Feature Control team engineers: Dillon Giacoppo, Kris Choy, Richie Trang, Will Zhou, Tristan Marsh, and Shane Morton for rebuilding the engineering foundations of our experiment analysis platform.
+In particular, thanks to the original Feature Control team engineers: Dillon Giacoppo(opens in a new tab or window), Kris Choy(opens in a new tab or window), Richie Trang(opens in a new tab or window), Will Zhou(opens in a new tab or window), Tristan Marsh(opens in a new tab or window), and Shane Morton(opens in a new tab or window) for rebuilding the engineering foundations of our experiment analysis platform.
 Additionally, a special thank you to our data science specialty, who have authored, maintained, and educated the engineering team and broader company on our experiment analysis framework.
 Your contributions have been invaluable in shaping and advancing our capabilities.